lgeurts/lgeurts.github.io/_posts/2018-04-20-feeding-kd.md

 ---

 - Show the bug check code and its parameters: `.bugcheck`.
-- Display the contents of any pending entries in the I/O system's error log: `!errlog`.
+- Display the contents of pending entries in the I/O system's error log: `!errlog`.
 - Getting a quick preliminary report: `!analyze -v;r;kv;lmnt;q`.

 One line, each week.